mosip/documentation/docs/registration-client-user-guide.md

 ![](\_images/reg-client-lost-uin.png)

-* As a part of Lost UIN flow, the contact details like the phone number/ e-mail address of the UIN holder can also be updated and stored in the ID Repository based on the value provided for the property (uingenerator.lost.packet.update.information) which is specified in the Registration Processor properties.
+* As a part of Lost UIN flow, the contact details like the phone number/ e-mail address of the UIN holder can also be updated and stored in the ID Repository based on the value provided for the property (uingenerator.lost.packet.allowed.update.fields) which is specified in the Registration Processor properties.
 * If the value already exists for the above mentioned property and once the lost UIN is found, details corresponding to the property value can be fetched from Packet manager and updated in ID Repository.

-`Example: uingenerator.lost.packet.update.information= phone,email`
+`Example: uingenerator.lost.packet.allowed.update.fields= phone,email`

 ### Correction process